act-rules/act-rules.github.io/_rules/html-has-lang-b5c3f8.md

 #### Failed Example 1

-There was no `lang` attribute specified.
+There is no `lang` attribute specified.

 ```html
 <html></html>